HomeMy WebLinkAbout03-19-2018Final

 Minutes of Meeting – Tuesday January 9, 2018

-(Not vet approved by committee)
+(Not yet approved by committee)

 In Attendance – Gord Lee, Chair Bryan Wiltshire, Arena Manager